warren-bank/mirror-XMail-mail-server/Readme.txt

 Part 5			Getting sources

-	Get the latest sources at the XMail home page http://www.xmailserver.org/ Use the correct distribution for Your system and don't mix Linux files with Windows ones coz this is one of the most common cause of XMail bad behaviour.
+	Always get the latest sources at the XMail home page http://www.xmailserver.org/ coz You're maybe using an old version.
+	Use the correct distribution for Your system and don't mix Unix files with Windows ones coz this is one of the most common cause of XMail bad behaviour.